OVERVIEW

 Experience all the highlights of the iconic track from Cape Otway Lighthouse to 12 Apostles.
 Walk along remote Wreck & Johanna Beaches, plus a private tour of Loch Ard Gorge.

-Self-guided 5 Days From $2495 Easy to Moderate What's Included
+Self-guided 5 Days From $2495 Moderate What's Included

 Great Ocean Walk Highlights – 5 Days